JabRef/jabref/docs/development-strategy.md

 Other branches are used for discussing improvements with the help of [pull requests](https://github.com/JabRef/jabref/pulls).
 One can see the binaries of each branch at [https://builds.jabref.org/](https://builds.jabref.org/).
 Releases mark milestones and are based on the master at a point in time.

-## How JabRef aquires contributors
+## How JabRef acquires contributors

 * We participate in [Hacktoberfest](https://hacktoberfest.digitalocean.com/).
 See [https://www.jabref.org/hacktoberfest/](https://www.jabref.org/hacktoberfest/) for details.
 * We participate in [Google Summer of Code](https://developers.google.com/open-source/gsoc/).